Skip to main content

 Impact Toughness

-CPM® S90V offers higher impact toughness than 440C at comparable hardnesses.
+CPM® S90V offers higher impact toughness than 440C ESR at comparable hardnesses.

 Thermal Treatments